Honaker BOT Bag

 Due to potential front wheel clearance issues, the Honaker is intended for 29ers and 650b bikes without radically curved down tubes, and 26" bikes with rigid forks.
 Your down tube must provide a flat surface along the length of the Honaker.
 Before deciding you need a Honaker, you should grab a Nalgene and your bike, and mock up where the Nalgene will need to sit on the down tube.
 Make sure you have plenty of tire clearance when the fork is completely compressed.
 NOTE: You can use the Honaker without the adhesive velcro in a large fork-mounted cage (i.e. Salsa Anything Cage), but you cannot use the Honaker on a fork with no cage.

 The Honaker does not often work on road bikes - narrow BB's, Q-factors, and large chainrings don't mix with a wide bag.

-The Honaker BOT does not work with JetBoil stoves, as they are larger in diameter than the BOT, the fit is a bit tight.
+The Honaker BOT works with JetBoil Flash and Zip stoves, but as they are slightly larger in diameter than the BOT, the fit is a bit tight.

 HOW TO USE

 When used as a handlebar bag, the Honaker can be packed with whatever you like; to install, simply install the main straps over the handlebar and use the velcro loop to secure to the head tube.

 When used under the down tube, the Honaker should only be used with a Vargo BOT - this provides the necessary rigidity for proper operation.
 To install under the down tube: